AMERICAN RESCUE PLAN (ARP) (HEERF III) (CVD22)

 How to Claim Funds

 To claim the COVID Emergency Grant you must “Accept” the award through the Panther Portal and Financial Aid Self-Service.
 Failure to claim your award by November 15, 2021 (Fall 2021) will forfeit your grant and your grant will be reallocated to other eligible students.
-To view a video of how to claim your grant click here.
-To download directions, click here.
-Written directions are also available below.- Log into your Panther Portal and go to your Student Panther Portal.

 - Click on “Financial Aid- Am I Complete” under “Financial Aid” tab.